makeartandgames/interacdoc/index.md

 > mode = the medium of communication (i.e., whehter it is spoken or written)\
 (Simpson, 11)

-Consider the following excerpt from "I Learned to Embrace My Chinese-American Identity Through My Voice":
+Consider the following excerpt from _"I Learned to Embrace My Chinese-American Identity Through My Voice"_:[^voice]

 <div class="sdparse" id="register-parse" tabs="yes">
-I/PERSONAL quickly fell into one of the stereotypes of Asians, especially Asian girls — one of quietness and reservedness/ACADEMIC.
-But it wasn’t because I’m shy/PERSONAL or like/PERSONAL being quiet, it was because I didn’t feel/PERSONAL like I could contribute/ACADEMIC something of value/ACADEMIC.
-Because all of the beloved female/ACADEMIC characters on the Disney/PERSONAL and Nickelodeon/PERSONAL TV/PERSONAL shows/PERSONAL I did watch and all of the mono-ethnic/ACADEMIC groups/ACADEMIC of popular/PERSONAL girls/PERSONAL at my/PERSONAL school/PERSONAL made me feel/PERSONAL that I didn’t have a place on their platform/ACADEMIC; that my identity/ACADEMIC was not worth the same visibility/ACADEMIC and respect/ACADEMIC .
+I/PERSONAL quickly fell into one of the stereotypes of Asians, especially Asian girls — one of quietness and reservedness/ACADEMIC .
+But it wasn’t because I’m shy/PERSONAL or like/PERSONAL being quiet, it was because I didn’t feel/PERSONAL like I could contribute/ACADEMIC something of value/ACADEMIC .
+Because all of the beloved female/ACADEMIC characters on the Disney/PERSONAL and Nickelodeon/PERSONAL TV/PERSONAL shows/PERSONAL I did watch and all of the mono-ethnic/ACADEMIC groups/ACADEMIC of popular/PERSONAL girls/PERSONAL at my/PERSONAL school/PERSONAL made me feel/PERSONAL that I didn’t have a place on their platform/ACADEMIC ; that my identity/ACADEMIC was not worth the same visibility/ACADEMIC and respect/ACADEMIC .
 </div>

 I've chosen, somewhat arbitrarily, to label these registers as _personal_ and _academic_.
 But we could just as easily categorize some of these words as _teen_ and _scholarly_, or _casual_ and _archaic_.
 Indeed, more registers would be more accurate.
 On the other hand, two registers feels appropriate here, given the nature of the article.
 The Narrative Argument essay, after all, demands a mix of at least two registers; one for narrative, and one for argument.